 The Central Court is the large rectangular paved courtyard at the very heart of Knossos, around which the entire palace was built.

 Far from being empty leftover space, the Central Court was the organising principle and focal point of the palace.
-The main wings, the west wing with its throne room and shrines, the east wing with the royal apartments, opened onto or were reached from it, so that movement and life in the palace revolved around this central space.
-Its size and central position make clear that it was designed for gatherings, ceremonies and display at the very heart of Knossos.
-Our guide to the Knossos layout covers the wings, and the next section covers what the court was used for.
+The main wings opened onto it or were reached from it.
+The west wing held the throne room and shrines, and the east wing held the royal apartments, so movement and life in the palace revolved around this central space.
+Its size and central position make clear that it was designed for gatherings, ceremonies and display at the very heart of Knossos, not simply as a gap between buildings.

 What was the Central Court used for?

 The Central Court served as the ceremonial, religious and social heart of Knossos.
-Its large open area, surrounded by the most important rooms of the palace, made it the natural setting for the great communal events of Minoan palace life: religious ceremonies and processions, seasonal festivals, ritual performances and public gatherings, with people able to assemble around and overlook the space from the surrounding buildings and upper storeys.
+Its large open area, surrounded by the most important rooms of the palace, made it the natural setting for the great communal events of Minoan palace life.
+These included religious ceremonies and processions, seasonal festivals, ritual performances and public gatherings, with people able to assemble around and overlook the space from the surrounding buildings and upper storeys.

-It also functioned as the main circulation hub of the palace, the space through which the different wings were linked and reached, so that both ceremony and everyday movement flowed across it.
-The court connected the religious and ceremonial rooms of the west wing with the residential royal apartments of the east wing.
 Many scholars also associate the Central Court with the bull-related rituals that were so central to Minoan religion, a question considered next.
-Whatever the exact events, the court was unmistakably the focal stage of the palace.
+Whatever the exact events, the court was unmistakably the focal stage of the palace, where the sacred, the social and the administrative all met.
 Our guide to Minoan religion covers the ceremonies, and the next section covers the bull-leaping debate.

 Was bull-leaping held in the Central Court?